Profile API

 Amperity uses a JSON Web Token (JWT) for authentication to the Profile API.
 A single access token may be used to access any endpoint in your tenant’s Profile API.

-The access token is self-generated from the Amperity user interface and authorizes GET and POST requests to all endpoints in the Profile API for your tenant.
+The access token is self-generated from the Amperity user interface and authorizes requests to all endpoints in the Profile API for your tenant.
 A self-generated access token ensures that only your team has access to the token and supports organizational security policies like periodic access token rotation.

 Copy the tenant ID for use in the header request.